flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/notifications-plugin-setup/notifications-plugin-setup.md

 # Notification templates plugin setup

-The Notifications plugin is available as a docker image and it has the following dependencies:
+The Notifications plugin is available as a docker image, and it has the following dependencies:

 * a [MongoDB](https://www.mongodb.com/2) database
 * needs to be able to connect to the Kafka instance used by the engine